Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 ### Common Properties in PBT
-From the given sorting example above, we can see that the most important test in property based testing is defining the properties that describes our system, once we have the properties, we can generate random test cases and assert against those properties.
+From the given sorting example above, we can see that the most important step in property based testing is defining the properties that describes our system, once we have the properties, we can generate random test cases and assert against those properties.
 Determining these properties might not be very easy sometimes, but here are some common properties that we could use with our systems.
 1. **Inverse Property:** Applying an operation and then its inverse should return the original value.
     - Example: Serialization/Deserialization.

 2. **Idempotence Property:** Applying an operation multiple times has the same effect as applying it once.
     - Example: Removing duplicates from a collection, database updates.

 3. **Invariant Property:** Certain properties of the input should remain unchanged after the operation.
     - Example: The size of a collection after mapping/transformation, sum of balance of two accounts after a transfer from one of the accounts to the other one, left and right hand side of an account balance sheet.

 4. **Hard to Prove, Easy to Verify:** The correctness of the output is easier to check than proving the algorithm is correct.
     - Example: The sorting example shown earlier, you do not need to know how the  sorting algorithm works to verify the output.
       You can learn about more common properties from [this post](https://fsharpforfunandprofit.com/posts/property-based-testing-2/)